-Pat Watts and I genuinely appreciate having the ability to serve low-income communities as members of the Low-Income Oversight Board and the Energy Savings Assistance (ESA) Working Group.
-We have collaborated to produce this document with the intent of assisting the Commission with effective solutions in this critical ESA mid-cycle period.
-This communication seeks to identify root causes and offer solutions to address these conditions.
+The Low Income Oversight Board (LIOB) appreciates having the ability to serve low-income communities with the the Energy Savings Assistance (ESA) program.
+Members of the Board have collaborated to produce this document with the intent of advising the Commission with effective solutions in this critical ESA mid-cycle period.
+This communication seeks to identify root causes and offer actions/solutions to address these conditions.